Every business wants to maximize working time, reduce costs and risk, and deliver the highest quality products or services.

 The purpose of these documents is to determine the principles by which an organization intends to apply asset management to achieve its organizational goals.

 Back in 2014, these standards have reinforced the importance of asset management.
-They provide a clear and accepted definition of assets, their business context and the requirements of an asset management system.
+They provide a clear and conventional definition of assets, their business context, and the requirements for establishing an asset management system.

-ISO 55000 is an overview of the subject of asset management, standard terms, and definitions.
+ISO 55000 is an overview of the subject of asset management.
+It defines standard terms and definitions.

-ISO 55001 defines the requirements of an asset management system.
+ISO 55001 presents the requirements of an asset management system.
 This standard describes the four assets management system documents:

 - Asset Management Policy